 I’ve been making versions of this lentil chard stew for years and finally decided to write it up and share it, as I often recommend it to my clients.
 It’s an example of my “cook once; eat thrice” philosophy.
 Always make enough for leftovers when you’re cooking, and a stew like this is often better the next day.

 The star of this show is the lentil.
 I’m enamored with lentils because they have about 16 grams of fiber per cup, and they’re delicious.
-You’re probably aware that most adults aren’t nearly meeting the daily fiber rec of 30 grams.
+Fiber keeps your gut bugs happy so that they keep you healthy!
+And you’re probably aware that most adults aren’t nearly meeting the daily fiber rec of 30 grams.
 Most holistic health professionals recommend much more–50 grams plus–which can seem daunting.
 How can you get that much fiber?
 Increase your intake of legumes and plants!
 By getting two bowls of veggies daily and assorted legumes or beans with meals, you can easily meet this rec.

 Lentil Chard Stew

 Back to the stew.
 This is a super healthy meal, as it not only contains the high-fiber lentils, but I also include chard so you get some leafy greens.
 (You can use spinach or kale).
 The base is chicken broth, or you can use bone broth to get all the wonderful benefits it provides.
 I also add curry powder for the anti-inflammatory benefits of turmeric–and the great taste!–making this a true superfood meal.
 I include chicken sausage for flavor and added protein, but vegetarians can easily leave out the meat.
 Enjoy!

 - 1 large onion, diced

 - 4 cups vegetable or chicken broth or bone broth, or any combo thereof

 - 1 large bunch or 2 small bunches Swiss chard, tough stalks removed, coarsely chopped